-A motivational, progress monitoring, or reinforcement tool, the built-in "Scorecard" records completion of the interactive learning modes (brain, profile and got it).
+A motivational progress monitoring, or reinforcement tool, the built-in "Scorecard" records completion of the interactive learning modes (brain, profile and got it).
 Learners earn 100 points for each activity that they complete.
 For some learners, earning points or completing all the interactive parts of a lesson represents a fun challenge or progress towards a goal, motivating them to engage.
-When learners click on the "Scorecard" to see their progress they get immediate and ongoing reinforcement for participation (positive learning behavior), a key factor in shaping, changing and maintaining behavior.
+When learners click on the Scorecard to see their progress they get immediate and ongoing reinforcement for participation (positive learning behavior), a key factor in shaping, changing and maintaining behavior.
 Topics that are considered "sensitive" in the program do not appear by name, but are grouped under "private exploration."
-To see which topics are considered "sensitive" in the program, see the Ripple Effects for Kids topic list on the implementation support webpage.
+To see which topics are considered "sensitive" in the program, see the Ripple Effects for Kids topic list in the Dashboard's Implementation Resource page.

-Check the learner "Scorecard" (or the educator tool, Data Viewer) to verify completion of assigned lessons.
-Or, build agency & independence by letting students monitor their own progress using the "Scorecard."
+Check the learner Scorecard (or the educator tool, Data Viewer) to verify completion of assigned lessons.
+Or, build agency & independence by letting students monitor their own progress using the Scorecard.
 The check mark at the beginning of the topic name indicates completion of all interactive components for that topic.